-- HM Revenue and Customs (HMRC) will ask you about your income and expenditure
+- HM Revenue and Customs (HMRC) enquire about your income and expenditure

 - What you’re doing to get your tax payments back in order

-HMRC will decide whether you should be able to pay immediately.
+HMRC decide whether you should pay immediately.
 If unable, they’ll determine whether you’ll be able to get your payments back on track with more time.

 In more complex cases, HMRC may ask for proof before they make a decision.

 HMRC may allow you time to pay your debt, also known as TTP (Time To Pay) Arrangement.

 If agreed HMRC will assess what you can pay now and then how much over what period, usually by Direct Debit on dates agreed.
 You will be liable to interest on the late payments.

 If you agree to a TTP Arrangement, then you must keep those payments up to date.
 Otherwise, it is likely to be cancelled and immediate legal action issued.